afollestad/material-dialogs/README.md

 > 1. Global theming attributes for dialog background color and divider color.
 See the [Global Theming section](https://github.com/afollestad/material-dialogs#global-theming).
 > 2. Lots and lots of improvements for RTL support!
 This includes the title, list content, and action buttons in RTL layout mode (API 17 and above only).
->       These changes mean the action buttons are no longer actual `Button` instances, they're text views wrapped in frame layouts in order to make gravity work correctly.
+>       One thing to come from this is the action buttons are no longer actual `Button` instances, they're text views wrapped in frame layouts in order to make gravity work correctly.
 > 3. Other bug fixes.

 ###### Version 0.5.1 - 0.5.2